 Thermal cameras, night vision, infrared, or my own custom build starlight setup.

 I’ve done various projects where IR lighting was necessary for creating a beautifully lit scene in a way animals wouldn’t notice.
 I’ve developed a system with various lights running from big batteries capable of lighting a big scene to last multiple nights.
+I also have used thermal cameras on multiple projects to film animal behavior in total darkness or visualize thermal activity like with hibernating animals for example.

 Every project has its own challenges, but to me, the challenge becomes the most fun when I’m able to look beyond available equipment.
 Examples from the last couple of years are like 3d printed camera parts and dummy cameras.
 I also have been adapting cameras and lenses all the way up to rigging the Sony Venice camera under an F16 jet fighter with custom-designed parts.